 As anyone who has had the misfortune of working in food services will tell you, there are countless opportunities for mordant humor behind the scenes in a busy restaurant.
 For his feature directing debut, Michael Rauch pieces together a lightweight but appetizing sample platter of funny wait-staff horror stories.
-There is nothing particularly groundbreaking here, but thanks to an appealing cast, and a host of genuinely funny moments, “In the Weeds” more than succeeds at its modest ambitions.
-While it may be too light for a theatrical run, it should make a perfect midnight snack on video or cable.
+There is nothing particularly groundbreaking here — the situations and characters are all quite familiar — but thanks to an appealing cast, and a host of genuinely funny moments, “In the Weeds” more than succeeds at its modest ambitions.
+While it features slick tech credits and solid perfs from a cast of somewhat recognizable names, pic may nonetheless be too light a main course for a theatrical run.
+It should, however, make a perfect midnight snack on video or cable.

 Scripter-helmer Rauch peoples his high-powered midtown restaurant with characters so schematic, it’s as if he were remaking “Gilligan’s Island” on the floor at Jean-Georges.
 There’s the preening would-be movie star (Michael Buchman Silver), the ever-eager naif (Ellen Pompeo) and the been-there-done-that vet (Molly Ringwald).
 When on the job, their lives seem to circle around Adam (Joshua Leonard), a starry-eyed, struggling playwright who can’t help but take his job too seriously.
 The waiters are terrorized by both the sadistic owner, Simon (Eric Bogosian), and the psychotic head chef, Kurt (Kirk Acevedo), who is quick to turn his knife on any waiter foolish enough to ask if the tuna appetizer can be prepared with the sauce on the side.

 Popular on Variety